nucleom42/validy/README.md

   end

   def call
-    #  a way of preventing main method execution manualy unless you want continue logic neglecting validation state
+    # The guard approach of preventing `main` method execution manually
+    # unless you want continue logic neglecting validation state
     return unless valid?
-    # logic
+    # Custom logic
     foo + fool - foolish
   end

-  # if method will have bang at the end (i.e validate!), first fail will raise an error
+  # If method will have bang at the end (i.e validate!),
+  # first fail will raise an error
   def validate

-    # for performing validation you can chain predefined validation methods for each variable:
+    # For performing validation you can either:
+    #   * chain predefined validation methods for each variable:
     #     `required`, `optional`, `type`, `condition`
+    #   * or call custom one

+    # Example of chaining predefined validation methods with ability
+    # to assign custom error hash or message
     required(:foo).type(Integer, { type_error: 'not an integer' })
                   .condition(proc { @foo > 2 }, error: 'foo must be bigger than 2')
-    # each method except custom error message, can be either string or a hash
-    required(:fool).type(Integer).condition(:bigger_than_three?, 'fool must be bigger than 3')
+    optional(:fool).type(Integer).condition(:bigger_than_three?, 'fool must be bigger than 3')

-    # Likewise you can manually add validation method
+    # Likewise example for manually added validation method
     foolish_is_zero?
   end

-  # user validation method
+  # User defined validation method
   def bigger_than_three?
     @fool > 3
   end

-  # manual way of setting validation
+  # Manual way of setting validation method
   def foolish_is_zero?
     return unless valid?